Geometric inequalities, stability results and Kendall's problem in spherical space: Approximation results

-The following lemma states that the values of $\Phi$ on spherical polytopes can be approximated by the values of $\Phi$ on polytopes with a controlled number of vertices (extreme points).
-We write $\text{ext}(P)$ for the set of extreme points of a spherical polytope $P$ and $f_0(P)$ for the number of its extreme points.
+The following lemma states that the values of $\Phi$ on spherical polytopes can be approximated by the values of $\Phi$ on proper spherical polytopes with a controlled number of vertices (extreme points).
+We write $\text{ext}(P)$ for the set of extreme points of a proper spherical polytope $P$ and $f_0(P)$ for the number of its extreme points.